-My name is Aparna Ramakrishnan and I am a junior at Naperville Central High School.
+My name is Aparna Ramakrishnan and I am a senior at Naperville Central High School.

 I am the captain of the girl's golf team, part of the badminton team, Model United Nations, ambassadors club, and junior class council to name a few.
 I have struggled with my mental health ever since the 7th grade when I started exhibiting symptoms of anxiety and depression.
 It took me over 4 years to get diagnosed.
 Once I was finally able to get the help I needed, I reflected on why it took me so long to reach out and recognize my symptoms.
 This is how Beyond Charity was born.
 Mental health has ow become my passion, advocating for those who are unable to speak out for themselves, educate others on mental health so they are able to recognize signs and symptoms, and research effective apps that can support those struggling.
 Beyond Charity has even submitted a bill (HB1778) to the Illinois Senate, which mandates that suicide prevention lines be put on the backs of student identification cards.
 I want to change the face of mental health, so nobody has to struggle for as long as I did, so that nobody has to feel alone, and so that nobody loses hope.

 My name is Luka Sereci and I am a senior at Naperville Central High School.
 I participate in both club and school volleyball but am also in other clubs such as the alumni committee and DECA (a business club).
 Mental health has had a big impact on me.
 I have battled through the stages of depression and anxiety.
 This resulted in months of therapy and made school much more difficult.
 I hope to help others find a healthy way to cope with mental illness because going through it alone is an obstacle no kid should have to face.
 I hope that I can be a part of this organization which helps enable kids to live a happier and healthier lifestyle.